Disappearance of Charlene Downes: Subsequent publicity

 The police investigation brought to public attention what Julie Bindel described in The Guardian as "endemic child sexual abuse" in Blackpool.
 According to a police report, the employees of 11 takeaway shops in the town centre had been grooming dozens of white girls aged 13–15, giving them cigarettes, food and alcohol for sex.
-Mick Gradwell, a former detective superintendent with Lancashire Constabulary, told the The Daily Telegraph that the police inquiry into child grooming in Blackpool, Blackburn and Burnley had been "hampered by political correctness".
+Mick Gradwell, a former detective superintendent with Lancashire Constabulary, told The Daily Telegraph that the police inquiry into child grooming in Blackpool, Blackburn and Burnley had been "hampered by political correctness".
 Allegedly this was because the girls were white and the perpetrators non-white.

 In April 2008, the week after the attempt at re-trial failed, Karen Downes stabbed her husband during an argument.
 The wounds were minor and he declined to press charges, saying that Karen was maddened with worry and frustration.

 In March 2009, Charlene's sister, Emma, pleaded not guilty to racially aggravated assault against the brother of the man who had been charged with murdering Charlene.
 She maintained that her assault on the man's brother had never been racially motivated; on the first day of her trial the prosecution accepted her plea to common assault, a less serious offence.
 She was sentenced to community service.

 The Funny Boyz takeaway was renamed to Mr Beanz, and lost its license to serve hot food between from 11pm-5am in 2010.
 A police solicitor warned Blackpool Council’s licensing panel that young girls were still frequenting the takeaway, and that there were concerns around sexual activity occurring.
 Mr Albattikhi and Mr Raveshi appealed the decision, claiming that they were victims of a smear campaign.
 Their appeal was rejected.

 In 2011, Albattikhi was convicted of assault after headbutting an 18-year-old woman.